Summary Dissolution in California

 How much does a summary dissolution cost?

-You don't need to pay for the forms you need for a summary dissolution.
-And many couples go through this process without a lawyer.
+You don't need to pay for summary dissolution forms, and many couples go through this process without a lawyer.

 Get a summary dissolution with Hello Divorce for only $1,500 total for both of you.
 Learn more here.

-Forms & paperwork required for a summary dissolution
+Forms and paperwork required for a summary dissolution

-A divorce is a legal proceeding, and all of these procedures require paperwork.
+A divorce is a legal proceeding that requires paperwork.
 Thankfully, a summary dissolution requires fewer forms and documents than other forms of divorce.

 The paperwork you need falls into two phases.